LGBTQ rights in Mexico: Timeline

 On 21 May 2019, same-sex marriage became legal in San Luis Potosí, after the state Congress legalized such marriages in a 14-12 vote 5 days prior.
 A same-sex marriage law in the state of Hidalgo was approved on 14 May 2019, and took effect on 11 June.
 Likewise, a same-sex marriage bill was approved in Baja California Sur on 27 June 2019, and came into force two days later.

 The Congress of Tlaxcala passed a law allowing same-sex marriage on 8 December 2020.
 Same-sex marriage was also approved by the Congress of Sinaloa on 15 June 2021 and in Zacatecas later that year.
 The Congress of Yucatán passed a constitutional amendment allowing same-sex marriage on 7 September 2021 and amended secondary legislation to permit it on 1 March 2022.
 The Congress of Veracruz passed a law allowing same-sex marriage on 2 June 2022, three days after the Supreme Court of Justice of the Nation struck down a law forbidding it.
 The Governor of Durango issued a decree legalizing same-sex marriage in the state on 18 September 2022.
 The Congress of the State of Mexico passed a law allowing same-sex marriage and concubinage on 11 October 2022.
 The Congress of the state of Guerrero passed a law allowing same-sex marriage and concubinage on 25 October 2022.
 The Congress of the state of Tamaulipas passed a same-sex marriage law on 26 October 2022; it was the final state to legalize same-sex marriage.

+On 4 December 2025, the Guanajuato state congress passed a bill codifying same-sex marriage into the state civil code, including full equality regarding adoption.